wp-plugins/woocommerce-predictive-search/readme.txt

 = Localization =

 * English (default) - always included.
+* Romanian (ro_RO) credit to Balanean Corneliu.
 * Dutch (nl_NL) credit to Erwin Saunders.
 * Spanish (es_ES) credit to Fidel Diez.
 * .po file (woops.po) in languages folder for translations.
 * If you do a translation for your site please send it to us for inclusion in the plugin language folder.
 We'll acknowledge your work here.
-[Go here](http://www.a3rev.com/contact/) to send your translation files to us.
+[Go here](http://a3rev.com/contact-us-page/) to send your translation files to us.

 == Installation ==